Websites that utilize file upload functionality usually display a message on their web pages: “Select or drag-and-drop files to upload.”

 Creating Your Implementation

-Your first choice is much more complex than the second one.
-It requires knowledge in working with web servers or hosting services and coding in programming languages like PHP or python, depending on the existing backend platform of your website.
+Your first choice is much more complex than your second.
+It requires knowledge of working with web servers or hosting services and coding in programming languages such as PHP or Python, depending on your website's backend platform.

-If you cannot work on it on your own, you must ask your IT team to have them implement this functionality.
+If you cannot work on it yourself, you must ask your IT team to implement this functionality.

 Using a Third-Party Service

-Additionally, it could be better for those who use a website-building platform since the procedure only involves minimal changes.
-These platforms usually allow users to modify and add existing frontend code, making it possible.
+Additionally, it could be better for those who use a website-building platform, as the process requires only minimal changes.
+These platforms usually allow users to modify and add to existing frontend code.

-As a basic example, you can use the code above from lines 4-8 to display a file upload form.
+As a basic example, you can use the code above, lines 4-8, to display a file upload form.

-On the other hand, website-building platforms do not usually allow website owners to change backend code, so the first choice is recommended for those using a complete web hosting service.
+On the other hand, website-building platforms typically do not allow website owners to modify backend code, so the first choice is recommended for those using a complete web hosting service.

 You can also read how to create and integrate a file upload widget for your website that’s more feature-rich than traditional file upload forms.